Get tickets to these literary West End shows for children

 The spectacular Frozen the Musical retains that core message, as well as all of the wonderful characters and songs that we loved in the movie, including "Do You Want To Build A Snowman?," "Love is an Open Door," and "Let It Go", plus new songs like "Monster".
 Ingenious design and theatrical stagecraft brings the world of Arendelle and Elsa's magical powers to life, plus wonderful puppetry for Olaf and Sven.
 It's the ideal World Book Day theatre outing, and will give you fantastic ideas for costumes - you can actually buy some in the Theatre Royal Drury Lane shop, or make your own fabulous princess dress, Olaf (carrot for the nose!), or wrap up warm like Kristoff in his fur boots and woolly hat.

-Photo credit: Harry Potter and the Cursed Child, The Ocean at the End of the Lane, and Life of Pi (Photos courtesy of productions)
+Photo credit: Harry Potter and the Cursed Child (Photo courtesy of productions)

 Originally published on